 AFTER

-The article is present new approach to finding of types of economical production specification.
-The Cobb-Douglas specification was effective for economies of industrial era.
-But current post-industrial economics, named economy of knowledge, has needs in new additional factors and in transforming of predict principles of economics effects.
-They have been actively discussed theoretically, but don’t use in practice.
-There is one idea for constructions of production specification, which assume non-linear effects and might give formal methods for economic forecasts.
-The simple proved formula of specification illustrated by diagrams and theoretic conclusions.
+This article presents a new approach for determining the types of economical production specification.
+The Cobb-Douglas specification was effective for the economies of the industrial era.
+However, currently, the post-industrial economy, which is referred to as the economy of knowledge, requires additional factors to transform the predicted principles of economic effects.
+These principles have been actively discussed theoretically but have not been implemented in practice.
+There is a proposal for constructing production specification that assumes non-linear effects and may provide formal methods for economic forecasts.
+The specification formula is illustrated using diagrams and theoretical conclusions.

-New production specification that we will be presenting has non-linear elasticities and effects of optimal balance of knowledge assets and traditional economic factors, where risks of exact estimation of current conditions are very important.
+We are presenting a new production specification that has non-linear elasticities and demonstrates the effects of an optimal balance of knowledge assets and traditional economic factors.
+Furthermore, the risks for the exact estimation of the current conditions are significant.

-The crisis of economy has emphasized the growing role of its virtual part, first of all, financial markets.
-It has been influenced by hard-to-predict effects of new social communications and of knowledge-use-based production.
+The economic crisis emphasized the growing role of its virtual part, specifically, the financial markets.
+The economic crisis has been influenced by hard-to-predict effects of new social communications and by the use of knowledge-based production.

-In the politico-economic theory, a thought-of cause of these phenomena is based on the concept of a new economic force of what is called "knowledge and innovations".
-This new force becomes comparable to the traditional forces of labor and capital, especially, if it is used expeditiously and skillfully.
+In the politico-economic theory, the proposed cause of these phenomena is attributed to the new economic force concept, specifically, the "knowledge and innovations".
+This new force is becoming comparable to the traditional forces of labor and capital, especially if it is used expeditiously and skillfully.

-However, the well-known Cobb-Douglas production specification as well as other known production functions don’t take into account this new force.
-An adequate production function accounting for this force is necessary.
-Otherwise, any economic analysis is an idle talk.
-We need a new production function satisfying the following evident limiting conditions: the new force provides an ignorable effect on production if the input of innovations is small, but this force decreases production to zero for too large portion of innovations when they eat all funds.
+However, the well-known Cobb-Douglas production specification and other production functions do not account for this new force.
+Therefore, an adequate production function is necessary that accounts for this force.
+Otherwise, any economic analysis is unproductive.
+We need a new production function that satisfies the following limiting conditions.
+Specifically, the effect of the new force on production can be disregarded if the innovation input is small.
+However, the force decreases production to zero for an innovation portion that is too large when the innovation consumes all funds.